Fesor24/movies-app/README.md

 docker compose up -d
 ```

 Upon successful start of application, you can visit the web using this url
 ```
 http://localhost:4200
 ```

-We build the api service, then the web service, then we start the services